DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-08-Precision_over_power.md

 "That sounds like a lot," Jason said.

 "It is.
 But it's also fundamental.
-If you can't tune a carrier, you can't build a whisper clip.
-Can't stabilize a damaged pattern.
+If you can't tune a carrier, you can't stabilize a damaged pattern.
 Can't help someone whose resonance is failing."
 She paused.
-"Can't fight back if someone tries to force-couple with you."
+"Can't defend yourself if someone tries to force patterns into you."

 The room went quiet.

 "Is that a real risk?"
 Lina asked.

-"It's how I got damaged," Elyra said flatly.
-"Someone tried to override my will, force their pattern into mine.
-I resisted.
-The resulting feedback burned out most of my capacity."
+Elyra's expression hardened.
+"It's how the ritual failed.
+The one eleven years ago.
+Someone on our team panicked, tried to force a containment pattern instead of maintaining the structure we'd agreed on.
+The feedback cascade killed three people and burned out most of my capacity."
 She tapped her cane.
 "So yes.
-It's a real risk.
+Forced resonance is a real risk.
 And precision is your best defense against it."

+Jason felt cold.
+RAE was quiet in his mind—she remembered that day too, in fragments.

+"The point," Elyra continued, voice steady but firm, "is that you need to know your materials.
+Respect their limits.
+Push too hard, and the pattern collapses—or worse, feeds back into you.
+Precision keeps you alive."

 Jason looked at the box of carriers.
 Suddenly they seemed less like toys and more like weapons.